-The world’s third largest importer of rice, the Philippines, is facing a dilemma as it experiences a change in leadership, a drop in its domestic rice production, and a recent ban on rice imports by private traders all at the same time.
+The world’s third largest importer of rice, the Philippines, is facing a dilemma.
+They’re experiencing a change in leadership, a drop in domestic rice production, and a recent ban on rice imports by private traders all at the same time.

-Philippines’ Food Supply Threatened: Must Resort to Rice Imports
+Philippines Must Resort to Rice Imports

-This led to food riots taking place all over the world, but most notably, in the Philippines where the military had to crack down on rice hoarders and placed restrictions on fast-food chains.
+This led to food riots taking place all over the world, but most notably, in the Philippines where the military cracked down on rice hoarders and placed restrictions on fast-food chains.

-The ban was created in an attempt to end abuse of a rice import auction system where importers with permits from government auctions offer other importers and brokers the use of their permits for a fee.
+The ban was created in an attempt to end abuse of a rice import auction system.
+Under the system, importers with permits from government auctions offered other importers the use of their permits for a fee.